 The Great Chicago Fire began on the night of October 8, 1871, and raged through the next day, until rain on October 10 aided firefighting efforts.
-More than 17,000 structures were destroyed; Chicago merchants who lived in Oak Park were wiped out.
+Several merchants who lived in Oak Park saw their Chicago business wiped out.

-Edwin O Gale’s pharmacy business in the city was destroyed.
+Edwin O. Gale’s pharmacy business in the city was destroyed.
 Joseph Kettlestrings loaned Gale $10,000 to restart his business, and William Steiner, who owned a general store in Oak Park, offered Gale unlimited credit with no interest for a year, to restock.

 The Great Chicago Fire left an estimated 300 people dead and 100,000 others homeless.
-Damages were estimated at $200 million.
+More than 17,000 structures were destroyed and damages were estimated at $200 million.

 [i] Sokol, David M., Oak Park, the Evolution of A Village, The History Press, 2011

-[iii] Lewinnek, Elaine, “Domestic and Respectable”: Suburbanization and Social Control After the Great Chicago Fire, Iowa Journal of Cultural Studies 3 (Fall 2003) Copyright © 2003 by the University of Iowa
+[ii] Lewinnek, Elaine, “Domestic and Respectable”: Suburbanization and Social Control After the Great Chicago Fire, Iowa Journal of Cultural Studies 3 (Fall 2003) Copyright © 2003 by the University of Iowa

 Photo credit: Hannah Beye Fife, 1961, drawing in Little Old Oak Park by May Estelle Cook